-Given the potential for climate-related physical risks to damage assets and bring about potential losses, we have included these risks and the potential financial implications in our enterprise risk framework.
+Given the potential for climate-related physical risks to damage or affect the operability of assets, affect the liveability of communities and bring about potential losses, we have included these risks and the potential financial implications in our enterprise risk framework.
 We implement initiatives that improve the resilience of our assets and thereby reduce the risk of business disruption to our customers and residents.
 Improving resilience also mitigates potential future costs associated with maintenance, upgrade and emergency response initiatives.
-This contributes to our competitive position as a leading creator of places that meet the needs of our customers.
+This contributes to our position as a leading creator of places that meet the needs of our customers.